TonyTroeff/Training-SoftUni/README.md

-This repository contains solutions for the exercises from SoftUni courses that I have been training.
+This repository contains solutions for all exercises from the courses I have trained in SoftUni

 ## Programming basics